What's on

 Library Hacks

-Library Hacks are a series of workshops held at the start of each term for new and returning students.
+Library Hacks are workshops held at the start of each term for new and returning students.
 They familiarise you with everything the Library has to offer and help you develop key skills needed for success at UNSW.